INSIGHT: Venezuela Sanctions

 Cover

-Members and clients must do their own due diligence and the position remains that while Skuld can give guidance, the ultimate responsibility for compliance rests with members and clients.
+Skuld’s position remains that while Skuld can give guidance, the ultimate responsibility for compliance rests with members and clients.

-We also remind that we exclude the liability of the Association towards the member when there is a shortfall due to an inability to recover reinsurance or pool contributions from other insurers or P&I Clubs which are themselves unable to pay due to sanctions legislation (Rule 32.6).
+We also remind that we exclude the liability of the Association towards the member or assured when there is a shortfall due to an inability to recover reinsurance or pool contributions from other insurers or P&I Clubs which are themselves unable to pay due to sanctions legislation (Rule 32.6).
 In addition, we have a provision giving the Association the right to terminate cover where, in the opinion of the Association, the member has exposed or may expose the Association to the risk of being or becoming subject to a sanction, prohibition, restriction or other adverse action by a state or international organisation or competent authority (Rule 3.3.2 e).
 The same provisions are also included in the Terms & Conditions governing Skuld's fixed premium covers.

 We also continue to experience difficulties in executing payments to Venezuela due to ongoing banking restrictions and compliance challenges.
 These issues may affect the availability and reliability of payment channels and provision of security.
 We advise members and clients to anticipate potential challenges and to consult with their financial institutions for guidance on transaction feasibility.